Michael Eriksson

 An evolutionary reason for the human tendency to “gang up” on others, could simply be that doing so gains good-will with the rest of the gang, in exchange for hostility from the victim.
 In a setting where the same constellations occur over and over again, this can make great (Machiavellian) sense; in particular, as it reduces the risk of becoming the victim.
 Obviously, when this behavior is extended to e.g. work-place discussions, the results can be very negative.

-More generally, there seems to be considerably indications that many (most?) men and most (almost all?) women agree with others based on a wish for allies, rather than based on what is factually correct.
+More generally, there seems to be considerable indications that many (most?) men and most (almost all?) women agree with others based on a wish for allies, rather than based on what is factually correct.
 This poses a major stumbling block for us few who by nature try to go by facts and reasoning.

 Evolutionary roles affect current behavior

 Similar effects are common, and explain e.g. why men like action movies and women romance, or why the biker is typically male and the pillion rider female.
-An interesting issue is the common female complaint that a man would be childish when he engages in playing behaviors: These would in the past often have constituted training and skill-honing for real-life situation (play, in general, is a form of training, as is very noticeable in animals).
-When women, in turn, engage in their play/training they seem to have a blind spot: What other purpose does reading Cosmo, prancing for the mirror, or flirting (without serious intentions) serve?
+An interesting issue is the common female complaint that a man would be childish when he engages in playing behaviors: These would in the past often have constituted training and skill-honing for real-life situations (play, in general, is a form of training, as is very noticeable in animals).
+When women, in turn, engage in their play/training they seem to have a blind spot: What other purpose does reading Cosmo, prancing in front of the mirror, or flirting (without serious intentions) serve?

 Helplessness

 Helplessness (and similar) appears to have considerable sympathy-gaining effect.
 This could be partially explained by a perception of an easy ally: If someone is helpless, he is also likely to be very keen on forming an alliance, which will typically be beneficial for the other party too.
-This explanation also plays well with how different groups of people react to helplessness, e.g. in that women are more likely to be attracted to it, that men are less positive, that people with a weaker own standing are more likely to be sympathetic, etc.
+This explanation also plays well with how different groups of humans react to helplessness, e.g. in that women are more likely to be attracted to it, that men are less positive, that humans with a weaker own standing are more likely to be sympathetic, etc.

 Leadership

 An interesting twist on leadership in an evolutionary perspective could be that it went to those brave/stupid/reckless enough to go first, be the ones to check something out, take certain risks, whatnot.
-It makes sense to give these people a certain amount of authority, because a) they are the ones taking the risks b) they will become more experienced with the corresponding situations.
+It makes sense to give these a certain amount of authority, because (a) they are the ones taking the risks, (b) they will become more experienced with the corresponding situations.
 Further, as long as they, themselves, take the risks there is little reason for others to disobey—unless too poor decisions are made.
 Notably, however, this is a tactical command that should not necessarily be extended to bigger issues.
 Further, the needed qualities do include a certain recklessness (to take on the task); however, not necessarily intelligence or good judgment (although these, together with physical prowess, will be beneficial for success and survival).

-While this type of leader would have been very valuable in the past, and while it is still natural that such people are followed, they are typically not good leaders today, when the decisions to be taken in an organization are of a different character.
+While this type of leader would have been very valuable in the past, and while it is still natural that such leaders are followed, they are typically not good leaders today, when the decisions to be taken in an organization are of a different character.
 Apart from the increasing complexity, the greater demands on knowledge and intelligence, etc., the danger of too great risk-taking must not underestimated—in particular, as the leaders of today tend not to take risks personally, but instead endanger their organizations and/or team.

 Male variation in ability/Greater evolutionary pressure on men

-As is well-know, men have a larger standard deviation than women when it comes to e.g. intelligence.
+As is well-known, men have a larger standard deviation than women when it comes to e.g. intelligence.
 A suggested explanation is that having an XY-chromosome pair, instead of an XX, makes men more “volatile” in some regards.

 Let us look at this in a stone-age scenario:

 Men are exposed to greater evolutionary forces in form of e.g. hunting accidents.
 The corresponding filtering will remove more men with unsuitable genes than with suitable genes.
-(This may be the reason for the higher birth rate of men.)
+(This might be the reason for the higher birth rate of men.)

 This leads to fewer men being around than women; and the men that are around are pre-selected for survival.
 Interestingly, the older a man is, the greater the dangers that he has survived, which indicates that (on average) his genes are even more suitable—which could partially explain why women prefer older men (within some limits) even today.